-Virginia has not passed an DPC legislation, but multiple DPC practices are present and legislative discussions have started.
-The House and Senate passed helpful DPC legislation in 2016, but it was promptly vetoed by a governor that trusts only insurance company executives.
-Fortunately the legislation is being proffered again in 2017 (HB 1393 and SB 800).
+Virginia became the 21st state to pass DPC "not insurance" legislation on 04/26/17 when the governor signed SB 800.
+The House and Senate previously passed helpful DPC legislation in 2016, but it was promptly vetoed by the governor.
+Fortunately the legislation was offered again in 2017 (HB 1393 and SB 800) and this time it was signed by the governor.
 Be sure to review the Virginia Insurance Code when planning your DPC practice.
+The passage of SB 800 will amend the Code of Virginia by adding in Chapter 29 of Title 54.1 an article numbered 10, consisting of sections numbered 54.1-2997 and 54.1-2998, relating to direct primary care agreements.
 Below are some of the most relevant provisions from the Code of Virginia Title 38.2 Insurance.

 "Insurance" means the business of transferring risk by contract wherein a person, for a consideration, undertakes (i) to indemnify another person, (ii) to pay or provide a specified or ascertainable amount of money, or (iii) to provide a benefit or service upon the occurrence of a determinable risk contingency.
 Without limiting the foregoing, "insurance" shall include (i) each of the classifications of insurance set forth in Article 2 (§ 38.2-101 et seq.) of this chapter and (ii) the issuance of group and individual contracts, certificates, or evidences of coverage by any health services plan as provided for in Chapter 42 (§ 38.2-4200 et seq.) of this title, health maintenance organization as provided for in Chapter 43 (§ 38.2-4300 et seq.) of this title..."